MicrosoftDocs/xamarin-communitytoolkit/docs/markup.md

     .ItemsSource (vm.Items)
 ```

-## RelativeLayout Helpers
+## RelativeLayout helpers

-The `Children` helper lets you to add constrained child views to a `RelativeLayout`.
+The `Children` helpers lets you add constrained child views to a `RelativeLayout`.

 To create constrained views from normal views, four helpers have been added: `Unconstrained`, `Constraints` and two `Constrain` overloads.
 Each overload returns a corresponding `*ConstrainedView` class, which offers a fluent API for setting constraints on `RelativeLayout` child views.

 Constraints on a child view can be set with:

-- A single Bounds expression
+- A single Bounds expression.
-- Separate expressions for X, Y, Width and Height
+- Separate expressions for X, Y, Width and Height.
 - Separate `Constraint` instances for X, Y, Width and Height.
 Each of these Constraint instances has overloads for:
-  - Constant
+  - Constant.
-  - Relative to parent
+  - Relative to parent.
-  - Relative to view
+  - Relative to view.

-Some examples:
+The following code shows examples of using these helpers:

 ```CSharp
 new RelativeLayout { } .Children (
     new Label { } // Bounds constrained